Stomach Cancer Treatment in Singapore

-During gastric cancer treatment, a Gastrectomy involves removing a part of the stomach affected with cancer, or even the whole stomach.
+During the gastric cancer procedure, also known as Gastrectomy, involves the removal of the part of the stomach affected with cancer or even the whole stomach.
 In the latter, the oesophagus is directly joined to the small intestine.
 This provides a passageway for food to move through the digestive system.
+This is the usual and most effective way to treat gastric cancer.

-Lymph node removal is performed to examine lymph nodes and check for cancer cells.
+Lymph node removal is also performed at the same time to examine lymph nodes and check for cancer cells.

 Why surgery for stomach cancer?

-Surgery is the most effective method to remove stomach cancer.
-For many tumours, surgery is the primary treatment for gastric cancer.
-The cancer can be cured through surgical methods to remove the cancerous tumour.
-This is especially in cases where the cancer is localised and has not spread.
-Surgery assesses the chance of your cancer being cured, as well as the need for further treatment.
-It can be combined with other treatments such as chemotherapy and radiotherapy.
+Surgery is the most effective method to manage stomach cancer for patients.
+This procedure is available at G & L Surgical in Singapore.
+Like many other tumours, surgery is the primary treatment for gastric cancer.
+This is especially effective in cases where the cancer is localised to the stomach and has not spread to other organs.
+Surgery can also be used to assess the chance of your cancer being cured, as well as the need for further treatment.
+Stomach cancer surgery in Singapore can be combined with other treatments such as chemotherapy and radiotherapy for a more effective means of dealing with the disease

 Why laparoscopic treatment?

-Laparoscopic treatment is minimally invasive with less scarring and faster recovery time.
-This means you will be able to resume daily activities in a shorter time.
+Laparoscopic treatment is therefore minimally invasive with less scarring and faster recovery time.
+This means you will be able to resume daily activities in a shorter time

 What to expect?